-A current copy of the charter of the Audit Committee may be viewed on financially literate.
+The Board has determined that all directors on this Committee are financially literate.
 The Board also determined that Messrs.
 Davis, Mead and Nevels qualify as "audit committee financial experts" as defined in SEC regulations and that each has accounting or related financial management expertise.
 The Board also determined at the time Messrs.
 Cavanaugh and Shedlarz served on the Committee that they were financially literate and that each was an "audit committee financial expert" having accounting or related financial management expertise.